 The first three days of the training school were held at the Klinikum rechts der Isar, the university hospital of the Technical University of Munich.
-During these days we learned about different topics in medical images, and we got insight on how doctors diagnose clinical cases by participating at their daily meetings.
-For example we learned the differences between several techniques to acquire medical images, like MR, CT, DWI and how to distinguish between a tumor, an infarct and a strokes by just visually inspect the images.
+During these days we learned about different topics in medical imaging, and we got insight in how doctors diagnose clinical cases by participating at their daily meetings.
+For example we learned the differences between several techniques to acquire medical images, like MR, CT, DWI and how to distinguish between a tumor, an infarct and a stroke by just visually inspecting the images.

 Here is a picture of us taken in front of the hospital.